knpuniversity/symfony2-series/knpu/episode2/saving-users.rst

 ------------------------------------

 But what's *cool* is that Symfony gives us an object that can do all that encoding for us.
-To get it first make the fixture implement the :symfonyclass:`Symfony\\Component\\DependencyInjection\\ContainerAwareInterface`::
+To get it, first make the fixture implement the :symfonyclass:`Symfony\\Component\\DependencyInjection\\ContainerAwareInterface`::

     // src/Yoda/UserBundle/DataFixtures/ORM/LoadUsers.php